-In fiscal 2020, new global policies, including Global Environmental Policy and Global Customer Privacy Policy, were released.
-The first Nissan Ethics Day was held globally on December 9 to enhance culture of ethics and compliance in the company.
+In fiscal 2021, new global policies, including the Global Whistleblowing Policy and Global Conflict of Interest Policy, were released.
+The second Nissan Ethics Day was held globally on December 9 to enhance a culture of ethics and compliance in the company.